 Brilliantly shined boots are a hallmark of police uniforms.
 They indicate devotion to duty and attention to the smallest detail.
 Each polished boot represents hours of patient work.
-During your time at the Academy, you must maintain boots polished to a luster on the toe and heel.
+During your time at the Academy you are required to maintain boots that are polished to a luster on the toe and heel.
 "Polished to a luster" means the toe and heel are shined so that they will reflect light.
 In the most exceptional cases, boots can be shined so that a person's reflection may be seen in the finish.